 Effective Health Advocates Are There for Rounds

 In a hospital, attending rounds is the only reliable way I’ve found to see the people treating your loved one.
 Sometimes I had to get to the hospital at 6:30 a.m. to talk to doctors who rounded before they went into surgery.
 Other times I missed a half day at work to see doctors who rounded after seeing their patients in the clinic.
-It was worth it to have direct communication with the people in charge of the care and to get our questions answered.
+It was inconvenient but so worth it to communicate directly with the people in charge of the care.
+It was often the fastest to get our questions answered.

 If you can’t be there, try to arrange for another family member, friend, or professional advocate to go and take notes.
 This may involve some extra coordination and paperwork, but again: it’s important to have more than one set of ears listening to the medical team.
 (And more than one mouth asking questions!)